 If your organization provides volunteer-staffed nurseries to care for children, it is not covered by the new crib rule.
-Although the standard does not apply to volunteer-staffed nurseries, you are posing a risk to children if you continue to use noncompliant cribs.
+Although the standard does not apply to volunteer-staffed nurseries, there may be a risk to children if you continue to use noncompliant cribs.
 You should strongly consider transitioning away from the use of noncompliant cribs.

-Additionally, the following safety features should be followed concerning cribs:
+Additionally, we recommend the following guidelines: